stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 #### Reusing a Channel

-After close, multisig accounts MI and MR can be reused for another channel with the same or different participants.
+After close, multi-sig accounts MI and MR can be reused for another channel with the same or different participants.
 The relevant account creation steps during [Setup](#Setup) are skipped.
 All variable values from the closed channel are discarded and set anew with iteration number i and executed iteration number e